Updated · Jul 01, 2022

 And now:

-Fast forward into the 21st century...
+Fast forward to the 21st century...

 YouTube’s CEO since 2014.
-Susan Wojcicki was among the first 20 employees in Google - she was their marketing manager!
+Susan Wojcicki was among the first 20 employees in Google—she was their marketing manager!

 Talking about women in positions of power:

-Sheryl Sandberg helped establish Facebook as a platform for small businesses and helped make the company become a $138 billion tech giant.
+Sheryl Sandberg is the present-day COO of Facebook.
+She helped establish Facebook as a platform for small businesses and helped make the company become a $560 billion tech giant.

 Now, let’s see what we can expect from women in the field in the future: